Android 15 in comparison to Android 14

 Theft Protection — Actually Impressive

-Theft Protection does several things:
+Theft Protection does a number of things:

 Phone as Webcam (Finally Native!)